jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Networking/Edge-Shared-Bandwidth.md

 ### Create Shared Bandwidth

-- Turn on the Console, click **Distributed Cloud Physical Server** - **Shared Bandwidth** in turn in the left navigation bar, log in the Shared Bandwidth List Page and click **Delete** to pop up the Create Configuration window;<br/>
+- Turn on the Console, click **Shared Bandwidth** in the left navigation bar, enter the Shared Bandwidth List Page and click **Create** to pop up the Create Configuration window;<br/>

 - Select the node, operator, bandwidth billing mode, ISP line type, bandwidth, additional uplink bandwidth cap, duration and count according to demands and click **OK** to create 1 Shared Bandwidth.<br/>

 ### View Shared Bandwidth

-- Turn on the Console, click **Distributed Cloud Physical Server** - **Shared Bandwidth** in turn in the left navigation bar, log in the Shared Bandwidth List Page to view the Shared Bandwidth information;<br/>
+- Turn on the Console, click **Shared Bandwidth** in the left navigation bar, enter the Shared Bandwidth List Page to view the shared bandwidth information;<br/>

 - or click **Name** of the Shared Bandwidth to redirect to the details to view the detailed information of Shared Bandwidth.<br/>

 ### Add IP

-- Turn on the Console, click **Distributed Cloud Physical Server** - **Shared Bandwidth** in the left navigation bar, select a target Shared Bandwidth, click **Add IP** in operation and pop up information below;<br/>
+- Turn on the Console, click **Shared Bandwidth** in the left navigation bar, select a target shared bandwidth, click **Add IP** in the operations and pop up information below;<br/>

 - Select the EIP to be added according to demands and click **OK** to complete the association.

 ### Modify Bandwidth

-- Turn on the Console, click **Distributed Cloud Physical Server** - **Shared Bandwidth** in the left navigation bar, select a target Shared Bandwidth, click **Modify Bandwidth** in operation, and select the bandwidth and additional uplink bandwidth size to be adjusted in the popup to complete the operations.<br/>
+- Turn on the Console, click **Shared Bandwidth** in the left navigation bar, select a target shared bandwidth, click **Modify Bandwidth** in the operations, and select the bandwidth and additional uplink bandwidth size to be adjusted in the popup to complete the operations.<br/>

 ### Renew

-- Turn on the Console, click **Distributed Cloud Physical Server** - **Shared Renew** in the left navigation bar, select a target Shared Bandwidth, click **Renew** in operation or log in the details and then click **Renew** in operation; select the duration to be renewed in the popup, click **Renew** to redirect to the "Payment Confirmation Page" and then click **Pay Now** to complete the operations.<br/>
+- Turn on the Console, click **Shared Bandwidth** in the left navigation bar, select a target shared bandwidth, click **Renew** in the operations or enter the details and then click **Renew** in the operations; select the duration to be renewed in the popup, click **Renew** to redirect to the "Payment Confirmation Page" and then click **Pay Now** to complete the operations.<br/>

-Shared bandwidth paid by configuration does not support renewal.
+Note: Shared bandwidth paid by configuration does not support renewal.

 ### Delete

-- Turn on the Console, click **Distributed Cloud Physical Server** - **Shared Renew** in the left navigation bar, select a target Shared Bandwidth, click **Delete** in operation or log in the details and then click **Delete** in operation, and click **OK** to complete the operations.<br/>
+- Turn on the Console, click **Shared Bandwidth** in the left navigation bar, select a target Shared Bandwidth, click **Delete** in operation or log in the details and then click **Delete** in operation, and click **OK** to complete the operations.<br/>

-- Shared bandwidth paid by monthly package does not support deletion.
+- Note: Shared bandwidth paid by monthly package does not support deletion.